gmp007/2D_Elastic-Properties/README.md

-# First-Principles Design and Calculation of Elastic and Mechanical Properties of 2D Materials and Their Heterostructures
+# Computational Design and Analysis of Mechanical Properties of 2D Materials & Heterostructures

+Welcome to our computational research project repository, where our focus lies in deciphering the elastic and mechanical properties of 2D materials and their heterostructures.
+We achieve this by analyzing the mechanical properties under different conditions: at zero temperatures employing density functional theory (DFT) and at finite temperatures using ab-initio molecular dynamics (AIMD).

+## Importance of Mechanical Properties in Material Design & Selection

+The mechanical properties of a material are fundamental to its performance, durability, and utility in various applications.
+As such, they play a pivotal role in the design and selection of materials for any engineering application.
+For instance, the yield strength, toughness, and fatigue limit of a material can determine its suitability for construction or aeronautical engineering.
+Similarly, the elastic modulus and hardness of a material may be key factors when designing electronic devices or protective equipment.

+Specifically, in the context of 2D materials and their heterostructures, understanding their mechanical properties is critical.
+These materials, often only a few atoms thick, exhibit unique mechanical characteristics due to their low dimensionality.
+These include exceptional strength and flexibility, as well as unusual deformation mechanisms.
+Therefore, the mechanical properties can directly impact the material's performance in applications like nanoelectronics, optoelectronics, and energy storage devices.

+Our project, therefore, seeks to provide comprehensive computational insights into the elastic and mechanical properties of 2D materials and their heterostructures.
+The ability to accurately predict these properties at different temperatures is essential for the design of new materials and for choosing the right material for a given application.

-This repository hosts a computational research project centered on determining the elastic and mechanical properties of 2D materials and their heterostructures, both at zero and finite temperatures.
-We leverage the capabilities of **ElasTool**, a specialized toolkit we developed, in conjunction with **VASP**, for computation.
+We use density functional theory to perform our zero-temperature calculations.
+This quantum mechanical modeling method is ideal for investigating the electronic structure (ground state) of many-body systems.
+For finite temperatures, we employ ab-initio molecular dynamics.
+This first-principles approach allows us to simulate the real-time, temperature-dependent evolution of systems, making it particularly valuable for capturing the dynamics and mechanical properties of 2D materials at finite temperatures.
+We leverage the capabilities of **ElasTool**, a specialized toolkit developed in our group for high-throughput mechanical properties calculations, and **VASP** electronic structure code as the calculator.

+By providing this detailed understanding, our work aims to facilitate and advance the design and selection of new 2D materials for a wide array of practical applications.

+## ElasTool

+**ElasTool** is an integral part of this project.
+Available on [ElastoolOnGitHub](https://github.com/zhongliliu/elastool), it provides the necessary tools and functions to conduct the computations using VASP as the calculator.

+## Project Objectives

 Our primary objective is to characterize the elastic behavior of 2D materials, delivering critical insights into their mechanical properties.
 As a secondary aim, we've developed a machine learning model to discern the role of various structural attributes in defining the lattice constants of different 2D-based architectures.